 Cleaned a bit up in the lands department, removing the cyclers and added Maze of Ith.
 Playing right now with Lightning Bolt and Mana Flare instead of Akroma, Angel of Fury and Glacial Crevasses.
 Endless Atlas looks promising - I might give it a shot.

-Quote from 75chan »Sol Ring or Mana Crypt, the "First-Free London" mulligan rule is more likely to find them (44.6%) than the old First-Free mulligan (40.8%), Partial Paris (33.2%), or even First-Free Partial Paris (44.3%).
+Well part of the problem is that the goalposts for such discussions tend to shift.
+When Partial Paris was relatively new, first the main point of contention was that you could more easily piece together 2-card combos (true, but impractical).
+Then it was that certain “problematic” cards would show up more often because you didn’t shuffle between hands (not true).
+Then it was that hands already containing those certain cards would be higher quality (sometimes true).Quote from 75chan »Sol Ring or Mana Crypt, the "First-Free London" mulligan rule is more likely to find them (44.6%) than the old First-Free mulligan (40.8%), Partial Paris (33.2%), or even First-Free Partial Paris (44.3%).
 And now, your resulting 5-card hand also has a good chance of being decent in its own right since you basically get a 0-mana Faithless Looting tacked on.

 Aren't you basing these numbers of a wrong assumption?
 Maybe other people are different but I've never mulliganed for Sol Ring.
 I mulligan for a solid hand that does things vs the table.
 "More likely to find card X when aggressively mulling for it" doesn't seem that descriptive of the quality of a mulliganing system.

 The subject is too deep and the rulesets too numerous to calculate everything, and so I started with specific complaints/truth claims that were circulating on the forums at the time.
 I hope you understand.

 But either way, I expect more Sol Ring games to happen organically, even if we aren’t consciously digging for it: